-There’s an even added advantage for waiting until age 70 to collect.
-For each year you delay collecting Social Security from you full retirement age until age 70, your rises by 8%.
+There’s an added advantage if you wait until age 70 to collect.
+For each year you delay collecting Social Security from your full retirement age until age 70, your benefit rises by 8%.
 Not bad in a low interest rate environment where to receive an 8% return you must take substantial investment risk.
-Likewise, this strategy will result in higher widow’s benefit for a surviving spouse.
+Likewise, this strategy will result in a higher widow’s benefit for a surviving spouse.

 Bottom line: the decision to opt for a permanently reduced Social Security benefit at age 62 can have disastrous long-term financial consequences for employees, especially for women.
 Why women?
 Not only do women generally collect smaller Social Security checks than men because they have worked fewer years, but also because they live longer than men (a 65-year-old woman has nearly an 50% chance of reaching age 89), women are more likely to feel the “pinch” of a permanently reduced check.
 So, unless you’re in poor health, are desperate for income, or have more than enough income from other sources, consider waiting until you’re for a full, un-reduced Social Security retirement benefit.